-Maa Kaila Devi Temple is located in the Kaila village of the Karauli district of Rajasthan state, Near the Kalisil River. this temple is located in the Trikuta Mountains in the rocks of the Chambal River at a distance of 24 kilometers from the district headquarters Karauli.
+Maa Kaila Devi Temple is located in the Kaila village of the Karauli district of Rajasthan state, Near the Kalisil River.
+Kailadevi temple is located in the Trikuta Mountains in the rocks of the Chambal River at a distance of 24 kilometers from the district headquarters in Karauli.

 History of Kaila Devi Temple

 One of the famous Shaktipeeths of North India, the history of this temple is about one thousand years old.
 According to the historians, according to historians, the Kaila village is presently under the rule of the kings drawn by Gargon before coming under the control of the Yaduvanshi kings of Karauli.

 In the year 1116, King King Takdhani Mukanddas arranged for the service of the temple, the responsibility of security, the treasury, and regular arrangements of flame.
 Raja Mukanddas built a temple of the mother with a red stone.

 After that, the work of temple management was done regularly by the local Karauli principality.
 There are two statues under the gold umbrellas on the silver post in the Kaila Devi temple.
 One of them on the left side is something that is sloppy, it is Kaila Maiya.
 And the second statue on the right is the mother Chamunda Devi.